raspberrypi-guide/raspberrypi-guide.github.io/docs/filesharing/filesharing-raspberry-pi.md

 ```

 ## Installing Samba
-A more complete solution that also enables you to mount (drives on) your Raspberry Pi is to use Samba.
+A more versatile solution that also enables you to mount (drives on) your Raspberry Pi is to use Samba.
 To install, run the following command:

 ```
 sudo apt install samba samba-common-bin